 Used by occupational therapists for years, weighted blankets provide a deep pressure touch that’s similar in nature to a gentle massage.
 This touch can help you tackle sleep disorders, panic attacks, medical conditions, and more.
 Heavy blankets can weigh 4-40 pounds, but your blanket should be proportional to 10-20% of your body weight.

 A weighted blanket often looks like any other blanket.
 Made of cotton or soft synthetic materials, its weight provides a firm but gentle pressure that promotes better sleep.
-Weighted blankets of old were made of a single layer that held in the weighted materials, but modern weighted blankets often feature an inner weighted bag and a liner that can be removed and washed.
+Older design weighted blankets were made of a single layer that held in the weighted materials, but modern weighted blankets often feature an inner weighted bag and a liner that can be removed and washed.
 More choices are now available as well, so you can find an option that utilizes the materials, styles, and patterns of your choice.

 Do Weighted Blankets Work?